 German Shepherd Information

-The second most popular dog in the United States, the German Shepherd is a true dog lover’s dog.
+The second most popular dog in the United States, the German Shepherd, is a true dog lover’s dog.
 The breed is easily recognizable by its strong, muscular body; alert, pointy ears; thick, multi-colored coat; and noble, hard-working personality.

-Getting a Shepherd?
+Are you getting a Shepherd?
 Check out our list of German Shepherd names!

 German Shepherd History